kyma-project/kyma/docs/03-tutorials/00-serverless/svls-10-bind-a-serviceinstance-to-a-function.md

 4. Select **Create** to confirm changes.

-   Wait until the status of the instance changes from `PROVISIONING` to `PROVISIONED SUCCESSFULLY`.
+   Wait until the status of the instance changes from `PROVISIONING` to `PROVISIONED`.

 ### Bind the Function to the Service Instance